RaphaPetrere/GoBarber/README.md

 * WEBPACK-DEV-SERVER
 > Live Reload development server from webpack (just like a nodemon on the backend).
 You can see it working by running `yarn webpack serve --mode development` if you are using webpack 4+.

+* AXIOS
+> Responsible for the API Request, it connects the frontend with the backend.

+### Errors and its turnarounds
+- #### regeneratorRuntime is not defined
+> Babel itself with the _preset-env_ doesn't understand async functions, so we need to add another plugin called **plugin-transform-runtime** by running `@babel/plugin-transform-runtime`.
+By doing so, you need to restart the server and then it won't be a problem anymore.